Illinois Adult Use Cannabis Dispensary License Application

 How Do You Get a Cannabis Dispensary License in Illinois?

-A: You have a great team for your cannabis dispensary license – which includes social equity, capital, experience, and community – plus a good lawyer and accountant – and you work really hard and spend the money it takes to get a cannabis dispensary ready to open for business.
+A: You have a great team for your cannabis dispensary license – which includes social equity, capital, experience, and community – plus a good lawyer and accountant – and you work really hard and spend the money it takes to get a dispensary ready to open for business.
 Budget over $100,000 for the application process alone.
-Then hope that you have the best application, get picked for the lottery – and with luck you will win an Illinois cannabis dispensary license.
+Then hope that you have the best application, get picked for the lottery.

 - in 2020 Illinois is awarding 75 new cannabis dispensary licenses